kwhite2/git/sections/05-creating-a-syllabus-file.md

 Before version control is useful, we'll have to create a text file for Git to track.
 For this session, the file we will track will be a course syllabus—we'll create that next.

-### Creating a Syllabus in Markdown
+### Creating a Syllabus file

 To create a plain text file, we're going to switch to our text editor, Visual Studio Code, to create and edit a file named `syllabus.md` and save it to our `git-practice` folder.
+The `.md` extension indicates that it is a Markdown file, which is a special file format we will dive into in the next section.

 If you have not installed Visual Studio Code, review [the installation instructions here](https://github.com/DHRI-Curriculum/install/blob/v2.0/guides/visual-studio-code.md).